EtienneCmb/visbrain/docs/sleep.rst

 Scoring
 +++++++

-This tab contains the scoring table i.e. where each stage start and finish.
+This tab contains the scoring table, i.e. where each stage start and finish.
 For further informations about how to score your hypnogram see : :ref:`hypnogram_scoring`

 .. _detectiontab: